Product set growth in virtual subgroups of mapping class groups: Growth in acylindrically hyperbolic groups

-\begin{rem} It is clear from the triangle inequality that $\tau(g)$ is not dependent on the choice of $x\in X$. \end{rem}

-\begin{defn} Let $G$ be a group acting by isometries on a metric space $X$.
-We say that $g\in G$ is an \emph{elliptic} element if some (equivalently any) orbit of $g$ in $X$ has bounded diameter. \end{defn}

-\begin{defn} Let $G$ be a group acting by isometries on a metric space $X$.
-We say that $g\in G$ is a \emph{loxodromic} element if $\tau(g)>0$. \end{defn}
+\begin{defn} Let $G$ be a group acting by isometries on a hyperbolic space $X$.
+We say that $g\in G$ is an \emph{elliptic} element if some (equivalently any) orbit of $g$ in $X$ has bounded diameter.
+We say that $g\in G$ is a \emph{loxodromic} element if it fixes exactly two points on the Gromov boundary $\partial X$.
+We call these fixed points $g^+$ and $g^-$. \end{defn}

-These two types of element are naturally mutually exclusive, as for an elliptic element $g$ we have that $\tau(g)=0$.
 A result of Bowditch tells us that these two types classify all elements in an acylindrical action on a hyperbolic space.